aceline0/ECS-171---Group-Project/README.md

 * **Model 1 - Logistic Regression**\
 The first model was [Logistic Regression](./code/firstModel.ipynb), with the hyperparameter max_iterations set to 1200.
 Two methods of altering complexity were used to find differences in the model's performance:
   1. PCA - decreasing complexity through dimensionality reduction.
-The number of principal components used in training were 7.
   2. Polynomial features - adding complexity by introducing more features.
-No polynomial features were added to training.

 * **Model 2 - K-Nearest Neighbors**\
 The second model used was [K-Nearest Neighbors](code/knn.ipynb) (KNN).
+Two parameters were investigated to plot fitting graphs:
+  1. PCA - decreasing complexity through dimensionality reduction.
+  2. K-value - testing different k-values (different number of neighbors)

 * **Model 3 - Gaussian Naive Bayes**\
 The third model used was [Gaussian Naive Bayes](code/NaiveBayes.ipynb).